Skip to content

 • Path surfaces are uneven and are partly accessible throughout the garden.
 Although the paths are hardened gravel, at times throughout the year there may be loose gravel on the surfaces.

-• Slopes to the higher garden and top part of the higher garden are not suitable for wheelchairs as the gradient is steep.
+• Slopes to the higher garden and top part of the higher garden are not suitable for wheelchairs as the gradient is very steep.

 • All steps have handrails.